cloak-dev/docs/index.md

 ## Install

-You can install Cloak from the Chrome Web Store as a Chrome Extension as well as a Firefox addon.
+You can install Cloak on Google Chrome as a Chrome Extension as well as on Firefox as a Firefox addon.

 ## Getting Started

 First, you and your friend need to [install Cloak](#install).
-Once you both have installed Cloak, you can open a [supported chat application](#supported-chat-applications), and simply click on the extension.
-Once the both of you have done this, simply click the "run" button that appears on the top right of your screen.
+Once you both have installed Cloak, you can open a [supported chat application](#supported-chat-applications), and simply click on the extension, and then click on the 'Start encrypting' button that appears.
+Once the both of you have done this, simply click the Cloak logo that appears on the top right of your screen.

 And that's it!
 All future messages between the both of you in that chat application will be encrypted for the current session.
 If you reload the tab, you will have to run the script again.